Dough and Dynamite: Plot

 Two waiters are working at a restaurant.
 One is especially inept and his comic carelessness enrages the customers.
 The workers in the restaurant's bakery go on strike for more pay, but are fired by the unsympathetic proprietor.
 He is then put to work in the bakery where his lack of skills upsets his boss and co-worker, Jacques.
 Meanwhile, the vengeful strikers have arranged to smuggle a loaf of bread concealing a stick of dynamite into the bakery.
-During a free-for-all involving them and their boss, the dynamite dramatically explodesand he emerges groggily from a pile of sticky dough.
+During a free-for-all involving them and their boss, the dynamite dramatically explodes and he emerges groggily from a pile of sticky dough.